vcabales/web_audio_api/README.md

 Exploring the JavaScript Web Audio API with a simple React app.
 App plays around with basic sine, sawtooth, and square waves.
+Initial example in pure JavaScript in oscillator.js.
+Can also be viewed on Codepen: https://codepen.io/vcabales/pen/qVpraE.